cypress-io/cypress-documentation/source/api/cypress-api/cypress-log.md

 comments: false
 ---

+This is the internal API for controlling what get's printed to the Command Log.

-Print relevant information to the Command Log and Console for {% url "custom commands" custom-commands %}.
+Useful when writing your own {% url "custom commands" custom-commands %}.

+{% note info WIP %}
+This page is currently a work in progress and is not fully documented.
+{% endnote %}

 # Syntax